szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - All types of spiders are also neutral, including sword spiders which are considered in 2e chaotic evil (for some reason), with the lone exception of wraith spiders, which are undead evil spiders.
 - I ensured outer planar creatures that are more or less "alignment-locked" follow their pattern.
 For example, djinni are chaotic good, and as such Aataqah had its alignment correct from Lawful Neutral.
 - Wofweres are chaotic evil, I corrected Lanfear for example, in Chapter 6 of BG2 (Coran's quest), which was Chaotic Neutral.
+- Constructs in BGEE like Battle Horrors could be set as evil even though they're golem-like and neutral

 ### Make summoned demons grant XP to the party when they kill something (3020) (IWDEE BGEE BG2EE EET)